maddevsio/mad-location-manager/README.md

 # mad-location-manager
 This is library for GPS and Accelerometer data "fusion" with Kalman filter.
-Project consists of 2 parts: gpsacckalmanfusion (AAR module) and 2 helper applications.
-Main thing here is gpsacckalmanfusion module.
+Project consists of 2 parts: GpsAccelerationKalmanFusion (AAR module) and 2 helper applications.
+Main thing here is GpsAccelerationKalmanFusion module.

 ## How can mad-location-manager help you to get location more accurately

-This module helps to encrease GPS coordinates accuracy and smooth "jumps" from track.
-Also it helps to calculate total distance of route.
+This module helps to increase GPS coordinates accuracy and smooth "jumps" from track.

 ## The roadmap
 ### Visualizer